praptiray-del/Storage---New/README.md

 ## Security Notes

-- API keys are stored in memory only (not persisted)
+- API keys are securely handled via environment variables
+- Keys are injected server-side and never exposed in client-side code
 - Files are uploaded with unique timestamps to prevent conflicts
 - All uploads are authenticated with your Supabase API key
+- Environment variables are not logged or exposed in the browser

 ## Troubleshooting